Last Updated on November 27, 2023 by Louisa

 This is a tale of a budding romance, as their chemistry aligns and their feelings for each other blossom.
-It’s a slow read, and also a pretty long book, but it’s a beautiful sports romance story that never dwindles or loses its intensity.
+It’s a slow read, and also a pretty long book, but it’s a beautiful sports romance novel that never dwindles or loses its intensity.

 14. Fake It ‘Til You Break It – Meagan Brandy